varunsavita/Coding-Question/README.md

 (Q-0034) WAP to find the string after remove all character that in str2.

 (Q-0035) WAP to find the reverse string.

+(Q-0036) WAP to find Pointer to constant and constant pointer.